 Sometimes the desire to become a parent is complicated by circumstances.
 Fortunately, there are several ways to start a family.
 One of these is assisted reproduction.

-Assisted reproduction can occur in two ways: medically assisted reproduction and reproduction with the help of a friend.
+Assisted reproduction can occur in three ways: medically assisted reproduction, assisted reproduction with “artisanal” insemination and reproduction with the help of a friend.

-Medically assisted reproduction can occur through artificial insemination, which involves taking the donor’s sperm and artificially inseminating it into the woman.
+Medically assisted reproduction can occur through artificial insemination in a clinic or other medical setting.
+This method involves taking the donor’s sperm and artificially inseminating it into the woman.
 Another method is in vitro fertilization, where eggs from the mother-to-be or another woman are fertilized in a laboratory using sperm from the spouse or a donor.
 The fertilized eggs are then implanted into the woman’s uterus.

 If a heterosexual couple receives medical assistance to conceive a child with their own reproductive cells (eggs and sperm cells), this is also considered medically assisted reproduction.
 However, the rules on filiation by blood apply to determine who are the child’s parents.